20) 1996 Florida Gators

 13) 1968 Ohio State Buckeyes

 The ’68 Buckeyes remain one of the best teams ever fielded by Ohio State.
 With 11 All-Americans and six players drafted into the NFL, the Buckeyes finished a perfect campaign by dominating rival Michigan 50-14, then defeating the USC Trojans 27-16 in the Rose Bowl to claim the national title.
 The Buckeyes were led by outstanding RB Jim Otis, who led the Buckeyes in rushing.
+Check out the best new sportsbooks!

 12) 1994 Penn State Nittany Lions